writeinstar/CRT_training_script/07__exercise-using-variables/README.md

 3. View Suite Variables and Execution Parameters

-4. Add the following variables to your suite:
+4. Add variables here specific to your suite

-	a.
-UI_suite_only

-	b.
-UI_suite_robot

-	c.
-UI_suite_robot_project

-5. Give each variable the value "This is a suite level value"

 ## Robot